 The presenting author of an accepted paper must have registered and paid to attend NZGW 2022 by Friday 4 November in order to be included in the Workshop programme.

 Publishing of papers

 Full papers will be published in digital proceedings provided to all registered attendees and available online in the IGA database following conclusion of the Workshop.
 Abstracts will be included in the Workshop handbook given to attendees on arrival at this year’s workshop.

 It is the authors responsibility to ensure that all data and images referenced or reproduced in their paper has all necessary rights and approvals authorised by any and all relevant bodies.
 The submitting author gives permission for their paper to be published in the proceedings.
 Copyright remains the property of the authors of each paper.

-NZGW 2020 proceedings wil be available on the IGA database late December.
+NZGW 2021 proceedings are available on the IGA database.